hazratali/deep-learning-course/README.md

 ----|----|---|
-Week 1 | Course logistics and Introduction to deep learning  | Pracitcal 0 on Pytorch tensors Week 2 | Neural Networks and Classification | Practical 1 on Pytorch workflow with example on linear regression Week 3 | Convolutional Neural Networks | Practical 2 on Neural Networks Week 4 | Some common CNNs, training of CNNs | Practical 3 on Convolutional Neural Networks
+Week 1 | Course logistics and Introduction to deep learning  | Pracitcal 0 on Pytorch tensors Week 2 | Neural Networks and Classification | Practical 1 on Pytorch workflow with example on linear regression Week 3 | Industry talk  | Practical 2 on Neural Networks Week 4 | Convolutional Neural Networks | Practical 3 on Convolutional Neural Networks Week 5 | Some common CNNs, training of CNNs | Practical 4 on Custom Dataset for deep learning and data augmentation